 Gary Sinise began his film and television career in the director's chair on such series as Crime Story and thirtysomething and the feature film Miles From Home.
 In 1992, he directed, produced and starred in a remake of John Steinbeck's Of Mice and Men.

 In 1994, Sinise became familiar to mainstream audiences as Lieutenant Dan in the blockbuster film Forrest Gump with Tom Hanks.
 His performance as the physically crippled and emotionally shattered veteran earned him an Oscar nomination.
 He re-teamed with Hanks for Apollo 13 in 1995, and starred in the television biopics Truman (for which he won a Golden Globe Award) and George Wallace (for which he won an Emmy Award) in 1995 and 1997, respectively.

 In 2000, Sinise appeared in the drama Mission to Mars and the thriller Imposter.
 Sinise returned to the small screen in 2004 to star in the crime series CSI: New York.

-Sinise is married to actress Moira Harris, who is an original member of Steppenwolf Theater.
-They have two daughters, Sophie and Ella, and a son, McCanna.
+Sinise is married to actress Moira Harris, an original member of Steppenwolf Theater.
+They have two daughters, Sophie and Ella, and a son named McCanna.